ismailshak/BrickBreaker/README.md

 ### Power Ups

-When playing you'll notice some bricks are replaced with power ups.
+When playing, you'll notice some bricks are replaced with power ups.
 These fall when they make contact with the ball.
 If you catch them with your paddle, their effect is applied.

 1. +100